MariaHochstoeger/GroupProject2/README.md

 ![Home page](docs/screenshots/homepage.png)
 The home page shows the title of the game on top.
 Below the title, there are very short and concise instructions on how the game is played.
-The main image is of fun question marks indicating the playful nature of the site.
+The main image shows fun question marks indicating the playful nature of the site.

 ### **Input Field**
 ![Input field](docs/screenshots/input-field.png)